 Boisdale, Canary Wharf

-This tartan-clad, whisky-loaded bar also comes with a great little rooftop bar up there too.
-Bring your colleagues, whip out the company credit card and settle in for a top night watching the sun go down with a beautiful dram in hand.
+This tartan-clad, whisky-loaded bar comes with a great little rooftop bar too.
+Bring your colleagues, whip out the company credit card and settle in for a top night watching the sun go down with a dram in hand.